-D. Off-Campus Conduct Control - All behavioral interventions and disciplinary actions considered and/or applied in response to a student's behavior for a violation of school rules or other misconduct on campus, is applicable for any activity off-campus (if such off-campus activity causes, or is reasonably expected to cause, a disruption to the operation of the school).
+E. Off-Campus Conduct - All behavioral interventions/disciplinary actions considered and/or applied in response to student behavior for a violation of school rules or other misconduct on campus, is applicable for any activity off-campus if the conduct interferes with, disrupts, or adversely affects the school environment, school operations, or an educational function including, but not limited to, conduct that may reasonably be considered to: (a) be a threat or an attempted intimidation of a staff member; or (b) endanger student/staff health/safety, or school property.
 See Board Policy 7:190, Student Discipline.
-This policy is not limited to school-sponsored and school-related events.
-The district does not regularly seek out this information, but will take action if and when such information is brought to the attention of school officials.
+This policy is not limited to school-sponsored/school related events.
+The district does not regularly seek out information, but takes action if/when such information is brought to the attention of school officials.